TNL-Project/TNL/Documentation/Tutorials/Vectors/tutorial_Vectors.md

 ## Static vectors

 Static vectors are derived from static arrays and so they are allocated on the stack and can be created in CUDA kernels as well.
-Their size is fixed as well and it is given by a template parameter.
-Static vector is a templated class defined in namespace `TNL::Containers` having two template parameters:
+Their size is fixed and given by a template parameter.
+The \ref TNL::Containers::StaticVector "StaticVector" class template is defined in the \ref TNL::Containers namespace and has two template parameters:

-* `Size` is the array size.
+1. `Size` is the vector size.
-* `Real` is type of numbers stored in the array.
+2. `Real` is type of elements stored in the vector.

-The interface of StaticVectors is smillar to Vector.
-Probably the most important methods are those related with static vector expressions which are handled by expression templates.
-They make the use of static vectors simpel and efficient at the same time.
-See the following simple demonstration:
+The interface of `StaticVector` is smilar to `Vector`. `StaticVector` also supports expression templates, which make the use of static vectors simple and efficient at the same time.
+Additionally, the comparison operators `<`, `<=`, `>`, and `>=` are defined for `StaticVector`.
+The comparison follows the [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) and it is performed by an algorithm equivalent to \ref std::lexicographical_compare.

+Example:

 \include StaticVectorExample.cpp